devtooligan/CSRLend/README.md

 Here are some specific ideas to optimize gas:
  - Structs can be much more tightly packed.
 In the current version every item in a struct is a full 256 bit whereas in many cases even a 32bit type would suffice.
  - Certain mappings can be combined or removed all together.
 If we wanted to store a lot of data off-chain then even more can be removed.
-For example, there is currently a mapping of `borrowerNFTId` to `LoanInfo` as well as a mapping of `csrNFTId` to `borrowerNFTId` which is used to determine active loans.
-These two could be merged into a single mapping and an active loan could be inferred by its inclusion in the new mapping.
  - We could probably do away with the `status` field on the loan altogether as the status can be computed based on comparisons with other fields.

  Implementing these solutions suggested above would offer a significant savings but it does come with some added complexity and risk.